Roxanne Seeman: Asia

 In 2009, the newly formed South Korean girl group 4Minute with Kim Hyun-Ah of The Wonder Girls, recorded "Tick Tock".
 When 4 Minute did not release "Tick Tock", it was recorded by Rainie Yang (Sony Taiwan) in Mandarin.
 "Tick Tock (Rainie Yang song Qing Chun Dou)" by Rainie Yang was featured in the hit Taiwanese TV drama Hi My Sweetheart starring Rainie Yang and Show Lo.
 "Tick Tock" is co-written with Kine L. Fossheim and Olav Fossheim.

 Following Seeman's trip to Asia in 2009, her songs were recorded by Rainie Yang, Jacky Cheung, Evan Yo, Allen Su, Amber Kuo, Yang Kun, Linda Chung, and Stephy Tang.

 The Jacky Cheung 1/2 Century Tour opened at the Mercedes-Benz Arena, Shanghai on New Year's Eve 2011.
 Cheung's stage performance of "Double Trouble" featured a set built on the flip side of a 60-foot LCD screen, 25 musicians, 18 dancers, and a prop helicopter that he exited the stage from.

-In 2011, Yang Kun recorded Seeman's "Hui Bu Hui (Will We)", co-written with Fredrik Samsson and Tobias Forsberg.
-It was produced by Zhang Yadong.
-It is the theme song and promo music video for the Mainland China hit thriller "Lost in Panic Cruise".
+In 2011, Yang Kun released "Hui Bu Hui (Will We)", written by Seeman with Fredrik Samsson and Tobias Forsberg and produced by Zhang Yadong.
+The song is the theme song and music video for the Mainland China hit thriller "Lost in Panic Cruise".

-In November 2011, Lin Yu-chun, a Taiwanese singer, who gained fame by appearing on a Taiwanese talent show One Million Star (超級星光大道) and singing "I Will Always Love You", released "Saving Grace", co-written by Seeman with Steinke and Finn Martin, on Lin's Endlessly album.
+In November 2011, Lin Yu-chun, who gained fame by his viral performance of "I Will Always Love You" on One Million Star (超級星光大道), released "Saving Grace", written by Seeman with Steinke and Finn Martin.